Primary gonorrhea infection in Child

 Notably, proctitis and pharyngitis occur in both sexes via direct mucosal infection, and are strongly associated with sexual assault in non-sexually active children; however, infections of the rectum and pharynx are often asymptomatic.

 Neonates born to infected mothers commonly manifest a purulent conjunctivitis called ophthalmia neonatorum, which is a major cause of blindness in the developing world.
-In the United States, the rate of this infection is low due to routine screening of mothers and preventative application of antibiotic ointment immediately after birth.
+In the United States, the rate of this infection is low due to routine screening of mothers and preventive application of antibiotic ointment immediately after birth.
 Neonatal infection can also lead to sepsis with invasive and disseminated gonococcal infections, including meningitis and arthritis.

 In children and adolescents, disseminated and invasive gonococcal infections are uncommon.